Tiber Apollo: Description

 The figure, with his girlish curls, may once have held the laurel branch and bow, as he is not a citharoedus.
 The pensive reserve of such Apollos provided the iconographical type for Hadrianic portrait heads of Antinous in the following century.
+As a patron of the arts, many of the Hadrianic and Nerva–Antonine sculptures sought a softer, more relaxed form of masculinity.

-Another version of the same type was recovered among the ruins of Cherchel, Algeria, the Roman Caesarea Mauretaniae.
+Though it is missing its hand and left arms, the posture of the head and angled shoulder suggests that Apollo was holding something, whether it is a laurel branch or bow.

 A copy was formerly in the Villa Borghese gardens.